The Literacy Hubs

 Due to school closures, our work has become even more crucial as the literacy gap between those less advantaged children and their peers has become even wider.
 Children from disadvantaged backgrounds benefit the most from being in a school environment.
 They are the children facing the most challenging learning circumstances with schools closed.
 Their comparative lack of books, learning resources and technology has put them at a serious disadvantage.
 The Sutton Trust has reported that “School closures during the COVID-19 lock down could leave disadvantaged children with a learning loss of six months”.

-Our first hub, The Pompey Pirates, will support schools in closing this gap.
-The programme provides 1-1 literacy catch up support for children aged 9-13.
+Our first hub, The Pompey Pirates, supports schools in closing this gap.
+The programme provides literacy catch up support for children aged 9-13.
 For schools enquiring about our provision please complete our contact from.

 Our founder Becca Dean is a former English teacher.
 She is also is the Co-founder of the award wining charity The Girls’ Network.
 Becca is Portsmouth born and bred.
 She hosts a weekly radio show on Portsmouth’s local station Express FM.
 Through her work in the community, Becca saw first hand how poor levels of literacy was holding people back.
 Low literacy levels lead to reduced access to employment opportunities and has a significant impact on well-being.
 Becca believes that coordinated, local, action to raise literacy levels, will lead to increased educational attainment, employment and economic engagement across the city.